SharifVelasquezAlzate/gatekeeper/docs/blueprint/Authentication.md

 ### Protecting routes

+#### `gatekeeper.protect()`

-To protect a route you can call `gatekeeper.protect` and pass to it a failure handler that specifies what to do in case the user is not authenticated (if you don't provide a failure handler, gatekeeper will just return a 401 status code response).
+You can also call `gatekeeper.protect` and pass to it a failure handler that specifies what to do in case the user is not authenticated (if you don't provide a failure handler, gatekeeper will just return a 401 status code response).
 Let's see it in action:

 #### Example #1